GunGro/H21-TIO4120/README.md

 Tasks for TIØ4120

-# How to work github
+# How to work on github

 ## Windows